s4u/sign-maven-plugin/src/site/markdown/key-prepare.md

 ## Used software

-For this tutorial I used `GnuPG` on `Mac OS`, but GnuPG on other system should be ok.
+For this tutorial I used `GnuPG` on `Mac OS`, but GnuPG on other system should be ok, too.
-If you have special requirements on different operating system or different software, please create issues or PR with clarification.
+If you have special requirements on a different operating system or different software, please create issues or PR with clarification.

 ```shell